 If the Globe is able to reform itself, then maybe readers will come back, finances will improve, and its journalistic enterprise can expand and maybe result in greatness again.
 But if the Globe persists in promoting a Liberal agenda, its credibility will continue to erode, subscribers will continue to leave, and the general public will be forced to rely on other media sources which do not uphold true journalistic standards.
 And our democracy will suffer as a result.

-We are going to be acting as the ombudsman, or Public Editor, for the Boston Globe.
+We are going to be acting like an ombudsman, or Public Editor, for the Boston Globe (but obviously have no official connection).
 And those who share in our concerns and goals are welcomed to join us.
 There are many ways you can volunteer your time, from registering your opinions by rating Globe articles for bias, by posting comments to our commentary, or by becoming Assistant Public Editors in charge of reviewing other Massachusetts or New England daily papers and shining a spotlight on their coverage for bias and balance.

 If you are interested in helping us, consider making a donation.
 All donations will be used to support this mission.